aryelgois/composer-front-end/README.md

 These JSON files are used to tell which files should be symlinked and where.

-You could use any key you like, but it needs to be the same in the dependency config and in your project.
+You could use any key you like for the `file_group`, but it needs to be the same in the vendor config and in your project.

 ## frontend.json